“People are getting lost in these digital worlds and so the physical interaction of people and their experiences in real space become more important.”

 Well, this is difficult to express in English, but I’ll give it a try.
 Although actually, there is nothing to add because luckily the understanding of art is very subjective.
 And I think what I am a little bit concerned about is design or other disciplines claiming to be art.
-For example, thinking of Christo and Jeanne-Claude, their work is nice and legitimate, but this is a one-idea-art in my point of view.
+For example, thinking of Christo and Jeanne-Claude, their work is nice and legitimate, but this is “one-idea-art” in my point of view.

 Exactly.
 And people should be honest enough to call it event art.
 And that’s what my company does, we do events.
 But we would never say that we make art.
 But everything nowadays has become art in people’s minds.

 Your multi-disciplinary work is reflected perhaps in the many artists you admire who effortlessly cross over into different genres.
-Tomi Ungerer, one of your favorites does political caricature, advertising, and fine art, does this intrigue you?
+Tomi Ungerer, one of your favorites, does political caricature, advertising, and fine art—does this intrigue you?

 Ungerer shares a background in advertising with Erwin Wurm and yes they both have diverse biographies, but what I like about them both is that they also don’t take the art world too seriously.

-That humor appeals to you?
+So this kind of humor appeals to you?

 Can you tell me about this work?

-I have a great connection with Via Lewandowsky, an artist from the DDR, who is a really funny, really interesting guy.
+I have a great connection with Via Lewandowsky, an artist from the GDR, who is a really funny, really interesting guy.
 For my 40th birthday I gave myself a present from Via, and this is a portrait of me that he did and then smeared over the wall.
 If I ever move he has promised to recreate it for me in my new house.
 Or I could cut it out of the plaster board, but I can’t see the landlord being too happy about that.

 Have you benefited from Berlin’s elevation in the last 10 years?